Here, you’ll learn to find the space & time to be a magnetic force in the world.

-Niko brings nearly 20 years of experience as an entrepreneur, change agent, and leadership coach.
+Niko brings nearly 20 years of experience as an entrepreneur, change agent, and performance coach.
 She assists individuals and teams to 1) achieve massive impact and substantially increased revenue AND 2) design lives, cultures, and businesses led by a values, clear vision, and metrics.

 Niko’s been acknowledged for her social change work by The Silicon Valley Business Journal as a “40 Under 40” social innovator, Fast Company magazine’s Social Capitalist Award, NPR’s Community Hero Award and has been featured in Newsweek, The Washington Post, and The San Jose Mercury News.
 Niko received her BA from Tufts University and attended Harvard Business School’s Executive Management Program.
 She has a TEDx watched by over 1 million, is a diplomatic speaker for the US State Department and was a Senior Advisor at the Broad Foundation, coaching superintendents on leading public education reform.

 She lives in Southern California with her husband and son.
-When she isn’t working with brilliant leaders, she surfs, runs, rides, dances and prays to the loudest music with the best beat she can get her hands on.
+When she isn’t working with brilliant leaders, she surfs, runs, rides, dances and meditates to the loudest music with the best beat she can get her hands on.

 Fellow, Draper Richards Foundation for Social Entrepreneurship